 As seasons change and central heating returns, now’s the time everyone is scrambling for new ways to moisturize reptilian skin.
 One of those ways might be with a body serum, which is similar to a serum for the face, only it’s meant to moisturize and even exfoliate the dry bits on your legs, arms, and back.
-“Just like serums for the face, serums for the body offer a great way to deliver more active ingredients to the skin,” explains New York dermatologist Hadley King, a clinical instructor of dermatology at the Weill Medical College of Cornell University.
-The extra skin-care step is helpful, she says, because though “some body lotions also contain active ingredients, body serums often have higher concentrations of these ingredients.”
-But the two aren’t interchangeable, and for best results should be used one after the other, layered lightest to heaviest (the serum before the lotion).
+“Just like serums for the face, serums for the body offer a great way to deliver more active ingredients to the skin,” explains New York dermatologist Dr. Hadley King, a clinical instructor of dermatology at the Weill Medical College of Cornell University.
+Adding a serum to your skin-care routine is helpful, she says, because while “some body lotions also contain active ingredients, body serums often have higher concentrations of these ingredients.”
+But the two aren’t interchangeable and, for best results, should be used one after the other, layered lightest to heaviest (that’s serum before lotion).
 Here, we asked King and five other dermatologists to tell us about their favorite body serums.
 Their eight picks below run the gamut — from serums made for dry skin to others designed to brighten to some that even fight body acne — with all promising to deliver a daily dose of hydration.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.